 - 2 pieces foil 24X24 each folded in half

 - Step 1 Make your B&B Pesto or use your favorite.
 We use a hot grill.
-Our Weber cooks hot so timing might vary depending on type of grill your using.
+Our Weber cooks hot so, that timing might vary depending on the type of grill your using.

 - Step 3 Place the chicken on the foil and spoon over the pesto.
 Seal the chicken so it will not leak when you fill it on the grill.
-If cooking for more than two people I recommend you make more pockets with two servings in each pocket.
-This way it is easier to turn and cooks more evenly.
+If cooking for more than two people, I recommend making more pockets with two servings in each pocket.
+This way, it is easier to turn and cooks more evenly.

-- Step 5 Place both the pocket chicken and the veggie pocket on the grill at the same time.
+- Step 6 Place both the pocket chicken and the veggie pocket on the grill at the same time.
 Flip both after 20 minutes.
-When you flip the veggies you’ll hear that bacon frying!
-Plus the smell is to die for.
+When you flip the veggies, you’ll hear that bacon frying!
+Plus, the smell is to die for.